upils/blog/content/posts/delve-debug.md

 I learned several interesting things here:
 - you can use `go test` with the `-c` option to compile tests in a specific package and get the resulting test binary
 - you can give `-gcflags='-N -l'` flags to avoid any optimizations.
-At first I did not know this, and while debugging the debugger jump to weird location or missed skipped some sections (due to optimizations and inlining).
+At first I did not know this, and while debugging the debugger jump to weird location or missed/skipped some sections (due to optimizations and inlining).
 - you can give parameters to `dlv` that should be given to the debugged binary.
 This way I could specifically target the test I wanted (even though I later added a breakpoint on this test).

 Note: To compare with a previously working situation I did the same in my jammy-based host machine.
 I reproduce each `dlv` command in both environments to compare results.